 CIT bears credit losses with respect to assigned accounts receivable from approved customers that are within approved credit limits, while the Company bears the responsibility for adjustments from customers related to returns, allowances, claims and discounts.
 CIT may at any time terminate or limit its approval of shipments to a particular customer.
 If such a termination or limitation occurs, the Company either assumes (and may seek to mitigate) the credit risk for shipments after the date of such termination or limitation or discontinues shipments to such customer.
-Factoring fees, which are included in marketing and administrative expenses in the accompanying unaudited condensed consolidated statements of income, amounted to \$50,000 and \$112,000 for the three-month periods ended October 1, 2017 and October 2, 2016, respectively, and amounted to \$115,000 and \$206,000 for the six-month periods ended October 1, 2017 and October 2, 2016, respectively.
+Factoring fees, which are included in marketing and administrative expenses in the accompanying unaudited condensed consolidated statements of income, amounted to \$49,000 and \$101,000 for the three-month periods ended December 31, 2017 and January 1, 2017, respectively, and amounted to \$164,000 and \$307,000 for the nine-month periods ended December 31, 2017 and January 1, 2017, respectively.

-Credit Facility: The Company's credit facility at October 1, 2017 consisted of a revolving line of credit under a financing agreement with CIT of up to \$26.0 million, which includes a \$1.5 million sub-limit for letters of credit, with an interest rate of prime minus 0.50% or LIBOR plus 2.00%.
+Credit Facility: The Company's credit facility at December 31, 2017 consisted of a revolving line of credit under a financing agreement with CIT of up to \$26.0 million, which includes a \$1.5 million sub-limit for letters of credit, with an interest rate of prime minus 0.50% or LIBOR plus 2.00%.
 The financing agreement is scheduled to mature on July 11, 2019 and is secured by a first lien on all assets of the Company.
-As of October 1, 2017, the Company had elected to pay interest on balances owed under the revolving line of credit, if any, under the LIBOR option.
-The financing agreement also provides for the payment by CIT to the Company of interest at the rate of prime as of the beginning of the calendar month minus 2.00%, which was 2.25% as of October 1, 2017, on daily cash balances held at CIT.
+As of December 31, 2017, the Company had elected to pay interest on balances owed under the revolving line of credit under the LIBOR option, which was 3.37% as of December 31, 2017.
+The financing agreement also provides for the payment by CIT to the Company of interest at the rate of prime as of the beginning of the calendar month minus 2.00% on daily cash balances held at CIT.

-At October 1, 2017 and April 2, 2016, there was no balance owed on the revolving line of credit and there was no letter of credit outstanding.
-As of October 1, 2017 and April 2, 2017, \$18.5 million and \$21.4 million, respectively, was available under the revolving line of credit based on the Company's eligible accounts receivable and inventory balances.
+At December 31, 2017, there was a balance due on the revolving line of credit of \$2.3 million and there was no letter of credit outstanding.
+At April 2, 2017, there was no balance owed on the revolving line of credit and there was no letter of credit outstanding.
+As of December 31, 2017 and April 2, 2017, \$18.9 million and \$21.4 million, respectively, was available under the revolving line of credit based on the Company's eligible accounts receivable and inventory balances.

 The financing agreement for the revolving line of credit contains usual and customary covenants for agreements of that type, including limitations on other indebtedness, liens, transfers of assets, investments and acquisitions, merger or consolidation transactions, transactions with affiliates and changes in or amendments to the organizational documents for the Company and its subsidiaries.
-The Company was in compliance with these covenants as of October 1, 2017.
+The Company was in compliance with these covenants as of December 31, 2017.